Paris One Week Itinerary: Explore the City of Lights

 When visiting Versailles, you must pass through a security check to get into the palace courtyard and then again to get into the palace itself.

-You can use your Paris Museum Pass for entrance to the palace, but it does not allow you to skip to the front of that security line, which builds quickly even first thing in the morning.
+You can use your Paris Museum Pass for entrance to the palace, but you will need to reserve your entrance time in advance.

 The palace will be full of people.
 Bank on that, and set your expectations accordingly.